andreasabel/inCode/entry/blog-engine-updates-markdown-preprocessor-fay-scripts.md

 Fay is actually pretty fun to use.
-And while it was perhaps complete overkill to use the entire Fay runtime and build system for just a simple script, but I was pretty inspired by [ocharles’s post on fay](http://ocharles.org.uk/blog/posts/2013-12-23-24-days-of-hackage-fay.html) and I thought this would be a good time to get to learn it.
+And while it was perhaps complete overkill to use the entire Fay runtime and build system for just a simple script, but I was pretty inspired by [ocharles's post on fay](http://ocharles.org.uk/blog/posts/2013-12-23-24-days-of-hackage-fay.html) and I thought this would be a good time to get to learn it.